amynic/ainights-sessionowners/README.md

 Once complete select the **Prediction URL** button to find all the information you need to create a Postman call to your API (using both an image or an image URL)

 ![Prediction in Postman](docs-images/custom-vision-newpredictionurl.JPG)

+Hint: If you are going to test for the image file, in Postman,   for the Body, please opt for Binary mode and click the Select File button to choose the image file

 **Great work!** you have created your specialised dog classification model using the Azure Custom Vision Service